-- 96. Schools forums can meet remotely, until 31 March 2021, while they are unable to meet physically in a room during the outbreak of coronavirus (COVID-19).
-This includes, but is not limited to:

-- telephone conferencing

-- video conferencing

-- live webcast

-- live interactive streaming

-- 97. Where the regulations make no provision on a procedural matter, local discretion should be exercised.

-- 98. It is for the local authority to decide how far it wishes to establish rules for the schools forum to follow, in the form of standing orders.
-While it is entitled to do so, it is good practice to allow the schools forum to set its own rules as far as possible.
+- procedure there should be clarity in the procedures for recording the outcome of a vote, and any resolutions a schools forum makes in relation to any vote taken - Substitutes: the local authority must make arrangements to enable substitutes to attend and vote (where appropriate) at schools forum meetings.
+This applies to schools members, academies members and non-schools members.
+The arrangements must be decided in consultation with schools forum members - Defects and vacancies: The Regulations provide that proceedings of the schools forum are not invalidated by defects in the election or appointment of any member, or the appointment of the Chair.
+Nor does the existence of any vacancy on the schools forum invalidate proceedings (see paragraph 61 on quorum) - Timing: schools forums must meet at least four times a year - Meeting: schools forums can meet remotely.
+This includes (but is not limited to) telephone conferencing, video conferencing, live webcast, and live interactive streaming. - 60.
+Where the regulations make no provision on a procedural matter, local discretion should be exercised.
+It is for the local authority to decide how far it wishes to establish rules for the schools forum to follow, in the form of standing orders.
+While it is entitled to do so, it is of course good practice to allow the schools forum to set its own rules so far as possible.